aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/bulletproofs.md

 $c = v G + r H$ commits to an $n$-bit value $v$ (i.e., $v \in [0, 2^n)$).
 Currently, this module only supports
 $n \in \{8, 16, 32, 64\}$ for the number of bits.

-Additionally, this module also supports range proofs over ElGamal ciphertexts, which can be viewed as a Pedersen commitment.

 -  [Struct `RangeProof`](#0x1_bulletproofs_RangeProof)
 -  [Constants](#@Constants_0)